 It’s true; airport food is expensive.
-And, it sucks.
+And it sucks.
 Despite the trend that airports are offering more healthy food, some travelers just say no to airport food altogether.
 The same goes for in-flight food.
-Which, can be worse in our opinion.
+Which can be worse in our opinion.

 We have seen more travelers sharing their home prepared in-flight snacks and meals on social media lately.
-From describing the best snacks to carry on and how to prepare it to what rests well in your tummy during flight—bringing your food can be the ultimate act of self-care.
+From describing the best snacks to carry on and how to make it to what rests well in your tummy during flight—bringing your food can be the ultimate act of self-care.
 After getting over our ingrained fear of our food being confiscated!

 We actually can bring our food to the airport and onboard.
 So, we can expect to see more airport food rebels sharing their travel wellness recommendations.

 11. More travel wellness gurus will share their tips & tricks.

 “Wellness Airport Warriors” are a thing of the future.
 And we couldn’t be happier to be an advocate for them!
 After all, what do we love most at Vane?
 Healthy travels!